exakat/exakat/docs/Rules.rst

 Die() also prints.

-When stopping a script with `die() <http://www.php.net/die>`_, it is possible to provide a message as first argument, that will be displayed at execution.
+When stopping a script with `'die() <http://www.php.net/die>`_, it is possible to provide a message as first argument, that will be displayed at execution.
 There is no need to make a specific call to print or echo.

 .. code-block:: php

    <?php

-   //  die may do both print and die. echo 'Error message';
+   //  'die may do both print and 'die. echo 'Error message';
-   die();
+   'die();

-   //  exit may do both print and die. print 'Error message';
+   //  'exit may do both print and 'die. print 'Error message';
-   exit;
+   'exit;

-   //  exit cannot print integers only : they will be used as status report to the system. print 'Error message';
+   //  'exit cannot print integers only : they will be used as status report to the system. print 'Error message';
-   exit 1;
+   'exit 1;

    ?>